andriipylyp/NodeApiChuck/README.md

 GET /getEmails | returns all emails in a json format

+GET /sendChuckJoke | send Chuck Noris Joke to all emails in array

-POST /addChuckJoke | create a new email and adds a joke to it
+POST /addEmail {email=string} | adds new email to array

-PUT /changeEmail {id=int, newmessage=string} | replace a joke from email by index in an email array with a new message
+PUT /changeEmail {email=string, new_email=string} | replace an email with new email

 DELETE /deleteEmail {id=int} | delete email by an index